canvas-gm/mordor/README.md

 - Allow to filter on getProjects socket command.
 - Work on SSL support for both socket and http server.
 (Need to be secure to work as a Authorization Server).

-## Technical fact
-- JSDoc documentation have to be completed.
-- [Issue](https://github.com/canvas-gm/mordor/issues/1) TypeScript definition is not working as expected.